roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-17 ****** byJust_Plain_Bob© I woke up at eleven in the morning on Saturday, showered and dressed and then headed for the Village Inn for breakfast.
+I woke up at eleven in the morning on Saturday, showered and dressed and then headed for the Village Inn for breakfast.
 Over French toast and bacon I tried to think of things I could do with two dates on a Saturday night.
 I decided that the teen club would be the way to go.

  I called Carol and made arrangements to pick her up at four and then I had a thought and asked: